Skip to main content

 When your credit balance reaches zero:

-- API requests return HTTP 402 — the proxy responds with a
+1. API requests return HTTP 402 - the proxy rejects new managed AI calls until credits are available

 If you have a long-running agent or automated pipeline, it will start receiving 402 errors once credits are exhausted.
 Consider monitoring your balance programmatically using the credits endpoint.